 By Jared Korver, CPA

 Jared Korver, CPA, works at Beacon Wealthcare, where he helps CPAs and attorneys spend more time doing the things they care about by providing ongoing advice and insight into their financial decisions.
-A product of Carthage, North Carolina, Jared and his wife Amy live in Raleigh with their two sons.
+A product of Carthage, North Carolina, Jared and his wife Amy live in Raleigh with their son.
 Jared holds undergraduate and graduate degrees in accounting from Appalachian State University and NC State University, respectively.
-Jared is also NCACPA Young CPA Cabinet Chair.
 He can be reached at [email protected].